doublemt/vyos-documentation/docs/about.rst

-.. _about:
+.. _A propos:

 #####
 About
 #####

-VyOS is an open source network operating system based on Debian GNU/Linux.
+VyOS est un système d'exploitation orieté réseaun basé sur Debian GNU/Linux.

-VyOS provides a free routing platform that competes directly with other commercially available solutions from well known network providers.
+VyOS fournit une platforme de routage en conccurrence directe avec les autres version des solutions commerciales with other from well known network providers.
 Because VyOS is run on standard amd64, i586 and ARM systems, it is able to be used as a router and firewall platform for cloud deployments.